lukewhrit/spacebin/README.md

 ## 👥 Contributors

-Spirit development is lead by Luke Whrit, other team members, and various other contributors from the open source community.
+Spirit development is lead by Ava Whrit, other team members, and various other contributors from the open source community.

 Here's a list of notable contributors to Spirit:

-* [Luke Whrit <lukewhrit@pm.me>](https://github.com/lukewhrit) - Lead developer and maintainer.
+* [Ava Whrit <lukewhrit@pm.me>](https://github.com/avaaxcx) - Lead developer and maintainer.
 * [Brett Bender <brett@brettb.xyz>](https://github.com/greatgodapollo) - Developed our testing infrastructure.

 ## 👮 Vulnerabilities